dlancioni/recon/README.md

 ## Reconciliation file
 Id: Unique reconciliation id
 Nome: Unique name
-Email: Email to send notifications about the reconciliation result (success or fail)
+Email: Email to send notifications about the reconciliation result (success or fail).
+Either value or tag are not mandatory and once not informed emails are not send out.
-Descrição: Brief description about the reconciliation
+Description: Brief description about the reconciliation
 Results: [All] Display all fields imported in the output results (better to see divergences)
          [Difference] Display fields with differences only